-“Spirituality has many definitions, but at its core spirituality helps to give your life context,” states an April 23, 2016, Mayo Clinic report on stress.
+“Spirituality has many definitions, but at its core spirituality helps to give your life context,” states a Mayo Clinic report on stress.
 “It’s not necessarily connected to a specific belief system or even religious worship.
 Instead, it arises from your connection with yourself and with others, the development of your personal value system, and your search for meaning in life.”

 Again, if a religious lifestyle seems uncomfortable for you, the Mayo Clinic states there is no reason to be discouraged.
 Spirituality can also be found in nature, art, community service work, parenting, mentoring or other creative projects.
 The most crucial aspect in developing a spiritual component to your life for the purposes of stress relief is to connect with something outside of yourself.